jamesnpe13/PrintMate-IBOS/readme.md

-# PrintMate
+# PrintMate IBOS

 ### **Streamline Your Print Business Operations**

-**PrintMate** is an all-in-one Integrated Business Operating System (IBOS) designed to revolutionise print business management.
+**PrintMate IBOS** is an all-in-one Integrated Business Operating System (IBOS) designed to revolutionise print business management.
 Built using **AvaloniaUI**, it provides a comprehensive suite of tools, combining ease of use, scalability, and cross-platform compatibility for Windows, macOS, Linux, and mobile platforms.

 ---